Federation of Dredging Contractors

 The FDC were able to provide significant practical advice and proposals that were included in the published Guidelines to industry.

-• The MCEU Marine Consents Liaison Group
+• The Marine Consents Liaison Group (currently inactive)

 Under the Marine Fisheries Authority, the Marine Consents and Environment Unit (MCEU) administered a range of statutory controls that apply to marine works, including all construction, coastal defences, dredging and the disposal of waste materials at sea in waters around England and Wales.
 As part of that process, the MCEU established the Marine Consents Liaison Group (in which the Federation of Dredging Contractors was represented) to serve as an informal forum for the exchange of views and information about the works of the Unit and marine consents generally.